 which is an arbitrary data structure defined by your app that identifies

-the conversation, and a remote input key, which is discussed in further detail
+the conversation.
+You also need a remote input key, which is discussed in

-later in this section.
-The following code sample creates such a service.
+detail later in this section.
+The following code sample creates a service

 private const val EXTRA_CONVERSATION_ID_KEY = "conversation_id"